devkanro/MozaicFree/README.md

 #### Auto enable game object
 This plugin will auto enable all game objects which be listed in `BepInEx/objects/enabled.txt` You can use the `?:` for conditional enable game objects like `/CH001/CH001?:/CH001/CH001/test`, it will enable `/CH001/CH001/test` when `/CH001/CH001` is enabled

+## Texture replacer
+This plugin can replace texture which be listed in `BepInEx/images/` You can use `Alt+F11` to dump texture, modify it, and put into `BepInEx/images/`, this plugin will replace the original texture by it